stammareddi/gratitude-hut-frontend/README.md

 ## Hosting applcation

-What will you achieve in the process of hosting this applcation ?
+* What will you achieve in the process of hosting this applcation ?
-* Will get setup with node.js if not downloaded already.
+   - Will get setup with node.js if not downloaded already.
 [What is node.js?](https://www.w3schools.com/nodejs/nodejs_intro.asp)
-* Will set up a database connection to your mongoDB.
+   -  Will set up a database connection to your mongoDB.
 [What is mongoDB](https://www.mongodb.com/what-is-mongodb)

 1. Clone the repo and open it up in your code editor alongside a terminal
 2. Checking if node.js is installed
- * Do 'node -v' to check if already installed and to check version number.
+ * Do `node -v` to check if already installed and to check version number.
      * If installed it will say v and version number : 'v10.16.13'
  * To download node [click here](https://nodejs.org/en/download/) and repeat step 2 to see if download was successful